 Check the home-remedies for piles, if you are pregnant, listed below:

-- Sitz Bath: Sitz or sitting baths are usually taken after a bowel movement.
+Sitz or sitting baths are usually taken after every bowel movement.
 You can soak in a bathtub or use special equipment for the same, filled with a few inches of warm water for about 15 minutes at a time.
 Repeat it two to three times a day.
-If you want to wash the area too, use unscented soap and don't scrub, gently pat to dry.
+If you want to wash the area too, use unscented soap and don’t scrub, gently pat to dry.